CSCfi/csc-user-guide/docs/support/tutorials/env-guide/packing-and-compression-tools.md

 ### Zstandard compression tool

 *Zstandard* is a fairly new and very fast compression tool.
-In Taito, Zstandard compression can be done with command **zstdmt**.
+In Puhti, Zstandard compression can be done with command **zstdmt**.
 For example, to compress file *data.txt* give command: